 CLARIN-D is a digital infrastructure for language and speech resources for Humanities and Social Sciences, and it is here to stay.
 The CLARIN-D expertise is built on a network of specialist institutes of international repute.

-CLARIN-D is user-centered: it provides Humanities and Social Sciences scholars with standardised resources and technologies, so that they can focus on answering research questions rather than cope with complex technological detail.
+CLARIN-D is user-centered: it provides Humanities and Social Sciences scholars with standardised resources and technologies, so that they can focus on answering research questions rather than having to cope with complex technological detail.
 CLARIN-D fosters the propagation of resources and tools so that fellow scientists can profit from prior research more easily.

 - Infrastructure for resources and software tools